 What does business development professionals do on a daily basis?

 The day-to-day business development professionals vary depending on their seniority and size also the strategy of the company.
 Usually, in small or private-held business, the role will intersect with other responsibilities.
 However, both research+lead generation is still the solid foundation of the role.
-The more skilled you are at sourcing on the web, the close you are to achieve your objective.
+The more skilled you are at sourcing on the web and scrapping leads, the close you are to achieve your objective.

 It’s true — it won’t be easy as you may compete with thousands (even more) people for the same market.
 But it helps you grow better.